-Snape wasn't a complete monster, he did feel bad.
-If he was found out, Dumbledore would never forgive him, yet he had to know.
-He was being kind really.
-The gum did not look good.
-If Potter was awake for its extraction, then no doubt there would be a lot of screaming and Severus did not want to torture his ears.
+Snape wasn't a complete monster; he did feel bad.
+If he was found out, Dumbledore would never forgive him.
+But he had to know – and the gum did not look good.
+If Potter was awake for its extraction, no doubt there would be a lot of screaming and Severus did not want to torture his ears.

 "Ready, Potter?"
 Snape caught himself asking.

-Snape entered Potter's mind, glad for the lack of resistance, and made his way across the soft blue and to the black hole in the corner, entering it softly, whispering over the gunk which he could feel almost as solid as rock.
+Snape entered Potter's mind, glad for the lack of resistance, and made his way across the soft blue and to the black hole in the corner, entering it softly, over the gunk that was almost as solid as rock.
 He began removing it, working at the edges, prizing it away...

 Before he could make sense of it, Potter was four and blood was pouring from his mouth-

 Potter was five and he was cowering in a corner-

 Snape wanted to claw his way out of Potter's mind but something strange within him anchored him there, in the crushing, pounding waves of a stormy ocean.